phenol header image

 Comparing the acidity of phenol and the alcohol ethanol

 Using the pKa values in the table above we can clearly see that phenol is much more acidic than a typical alcohol such as ethanol.
-The hydrogen atom in the O-H bond in phenol has a much larger δ+ charge than the hydrogen atom in the hydroxyl group in ethanol due to the fact that the electrons in the lone pair on the oxygen atom in phenol are partly withdrawn into the aromatic electron delocalisation in the ring.
+The hydrogen atom in the O-H bond in a phenol molecule has a much larger δ+ charge than the hydrogen atom in the hydroxyl group in ethanol due to the fact that the electrons in the lone pair on the oxygen atom in phenol are partly withdrawn into the aromatic electron delocalisation within the ring.
 This means that the hydrogen atom is more acidic, that is it is easier to be removed as a hydrogen ion (H+).
 This is outlined in the diagram below:

 comapring the acidity of phenol and ethanol